NYPL/recap-hold-request-service/README.md

 You can then make a request to the Lambda: `http://localhost:8888/api/v0.1/recap/hold-requests`.

+For running locally properly, you will have to create a database that links to the local server.
+Use the schema in samples/recap-hold-requests_schema.sql to execute database dump.
+After that, set the right configurations of DB_CONNECT_STRING, DB_PASSWORD, DB_USERNAME in config/var_app.

 ### Event Documentation

 For more information on the different scenarios that involve RecapHoldRequestService, see: